Taludas/RiverSlots/README.md

 This repo contains Island Files to integrate River Slots and accompanying River Slot Buildings like those found in Enbesa to all Old and New World Islands.

 If you like this mod and want to support me, feel free to share it with your friends.
-You can also buy me a coffee at Ko-Fi (yes, I want to raise my coffee consume to Investor's hight!)
+You can also buy me a coffee at Ko-Fi (yes, I want to raise my coffee consume to Investor's height!)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W8L558T)